Metric Category: Appropriateness

 Minimally Invasive surgery (MIS) is a safe and effective option for lung and thymus surgery.
 Minimally invasive lobectomy and thymectomy procedures performed through a video-assisted thoracoscopic surgical approach are associated with fewer postoperative complications and a shorter length of stay compared to open resection.
-Minimally invasive surgeries may also be associated with lower costs, a shorter hospital stay, reduced opiate use, and an overall quicker recovery.
+Current literature suggests minimally invasive surgical procedures are associated with lower costs, a shorter hospital stay, reduced opiate use, and an overall shorter recovery.

 Applicable to EHR Data?

 The number of procedures from the denominator that were minimally invasive lung resection procedures (CPT codes: 32663, 32664, 32666, 32667, 32668, 32669, 32670, 32671, 32672) or minimally invasive thymus resection procedures (CPT codes: 32673)

 The number of all lung resection procedures (CPT codes: 32440, 32442, 32445, 32480, 32482, 32484, 32486, 32488, 32491, 32503, 32504, 32505, 32506, 32507, 32608, 32663, 32666, 32667, 32668, 32669, 32670, 32671) or thymus resection procedures (CPT codes: 60521, 60522, 32673) by a given physician during the study period.

 All patients who underwent a lung or thymus resection procedure.